DataDog/documentation/content/en/agent/faq/linux-key-rotation-2024.md

 - Containerized Agents (Docker/Kubernetes) for any version
 - Windows/MacOS Agents for any version

 Additionally, installing the DEB Agent v6.48.0+ or v7.48.0+ package through `apt` from the `apt.datadoghq.com` repository installs the [`datadog-signing-keys` package](#the-datadog-signing-keys-package) version 1.3.1.
-It automatically ensures that your host trusts the new key.
+The `datadog-signing-keys` package automatically ensures that your host trusts the new key.
 If you have `datadog-signing-keys` version 1.3.1 or later installed, no further action is needed.
 Versions of `datadog-signing-keys` older than version 1.3.1 don't guarantee full preparedness for the key rotation.

 If you installed Observability Pipelines Worker or APM tracer libraries **using the above install methods**, they already come with the newest keys.
 No further action is required.

-If you are installing the DEB Agent package from a different repository or you are not using `apt` (or a similar tool that checks repo metadata signatures), your system doesn't need to know the Datadog signing keys.
+If you're installing the DEB Agent package from a different repository or you are not using `apt` (or a similar tool that checks repo metadata signatures), your system doesn't need to know the Datadog signing keys.
 No further action is needed.
 However, you may benefit from the [`datadog-signing-keys` package](#the-datadog-signing-keys-package).

 If you're unsure if a host trusts the new signing key, you can [check](#check-if-a-host-trusts-the-new-gpg-key).

 For hosts running older versions of the install methods listed above or older versions of the DEB package, Datadog recommends updating the install method to the latest version.
-Alternatively Debian and Ubuntu users can update the Agent to version 7.48.0+.
+Alternatively, Debian and Ubuntu users can update the Agent to version 7.48.0+.
 Otherwise, the key can be [manually updated](#manual-update).

 ## What happens if the new key is not trusted before it is rotated?